-A new year is upon us, and chances are you’re ready to usher 2020 off the calendar and into the history books.
-A new year means you get the opportunity for a fresh start to become the best you yet.
+A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

 Setting New Year’s resolutions for self-improvement isn’t something new, though.
 Cultures have been setting yearly resolutions for the last 4,000 years.
 You’d think that after so many years we’d be pros at New Year’s resolutions—but we’re still working on it.

 Find out how our ancestors handled resolutions, discover New Year’s resolution ideas to get you started, and learn some of the best ways to meet your goals.

 Committing to “be better” in a new year may have started with the ancient Babylonians 4,000 years ago.
 Babylonians believed that if they didn’t follow through with their resolutions, they’d fall out of favor with the gods.
 Around 46 B.C., ancient Rome introduced a calendar with January 1st as the start of the new year.
 January was named after the Roman God Janus, who looks both forward and backward.
 Romans believed January was a time to review their behavior of the past year and commit to bettering themselves.

 In 1740 in England, The Methodist Church introduced the Covenant Renewal Service.
 This service was usually held on New Year’s Eve or New Year’s Day.
 It was a more spiritual alternative to the typical rambunctious celebrations of the day.
 The service encouraged participants to reflect on the previous year’s mistakes and resolve to “do better” in the upcoming year.